Nicolás Gauna

-Nicolás Arturo Gauna (born 3 April 1992) is an Argentine professional footballer who plays as a left winger for Primera B de Chile side Cobreloa.
+Nicolás Arturo Gauna (born 3 April 1992) is an Argentine professional footballer who plays as a midfielder for Primera B de Chile side San Marcos de Arica.

 Career

 A product of the Boca Juniors youth system, he made his professional debut playing for Sportivo Italiano in the Primera B Metropolitana and went on his career playing for several clubs in minor categories of the Argentine football until he joined Curicó Unido in the Chilean Primera División on second half 2017.
 After a productive path with Deportes Puerto Montt, he joined Coquimbo Unido for the 2022 season.

 For the 2023 season, he signed with Cobreloa in the Primera B de Chile.
+The next season, he switched to San Marcos de Arica.